thinkshout/pear/README.md

 ## Description

-A website created by Myisha Kinberg and Katrina Hirsch to sell T-Shirts created by ThinkShout and p:ear designers.
+An e-commerce site created by Myisha Kinberg and Katrina Hirsch to sell t-shirts created by ThinkShout and p:ear designers.

 ## Prerequisites